mrboisvert/CMPUT404-assignment-websockets/README.md

 Contributors / Licensing
 ========================

+This project was forked from https://github.com/abramhindle/CMPUT404-assignment-websockets.
+All additional changes were made by Michael Boisvert and are license'd under the same Apache 2 license.

+The original license and contributor information is retained below:

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

 freetests.py is LICENSE'D under a BSD-like license: